immcantation/alakazam/docs/topics/sortGenes.md

 -------------------

 genes
-:   vector of strings respresenting V(D)J gene names.
+:   vector of strings representing V(D)J gene names.

 method
 :   string defining the method to use for sorting genes.
 One of: